quietkiro/kirosbox/content/recovery/v0.1.0/index.md

 I've also been cutting down a bit on podcast usage, as it tends to have a similar effect on me as video content for some reason.

 So far so good!
 2 weeks left!

+**11.07.2024** - Week 3 recap

+Goal progress:
+- No YT/IG - 7/7 (🗸🗸🗸🗸🗸🗸🗸)
+- Bed by midnight - 7/7(🗸🗸🗸🗸🗸🗸🗸)

+This week, I felt extremely lazy.
+I really struggled to get things done.
+That said, I really don't feel the urge to watch videos anymore.
+I've been tempted to read books or news instead.

+I think for the next version, I'll be decreasing the time for each version from 4 weeks to 2 weeks.